×

 What’s Included

 10 nights’ lodging on the barge (2 bunks per cabin),10 breakfast buffet, packed lunches, 9 dinners, 1 glass of wine or beer with each included dinner, coffee & tea, daily cabin cleaning and snacks.
 Short walking tours.
+Beer tasting and visit to a cheese farm.
 We also include detailed maps and itineraries, experienced guides, full van support — plus use of a bike and helmet.
 Up to 8 e-bikes per departure at no extra fee.
 NOT included: Airfare and tips for crew & leaders, optional extra museums.

 Inns